 In Seaside is Raw and Juicy, a raw food cart in the middle of town.
 There's also an ice cream shop called Dawson's that serves a few flavors of sorbet.
 Grayton beach has Cafe Hibiscus, which serves breakfast throughout the week and brunch on the weekends and offers a few vegan options.
 There are a few other places we enjoyed as well.
-Here's the full review of the Seaside-area gulf coast beaches.
+Here's the full review of the Seaside-area gulf coast beaches and their vegan restaurants.

 Los Angeles, CA

 - Real Food Daily was closed when I tried to go... horrible timing!